 Obviously, if you’re going to co-sign a loan with someone, you both need to talk about ‘what-if’ scenarios and know what the plan is should you not be able to make payments.
 Don’t ruin a lifelong friendship over money.

-How do you apply for a refinancing loan through LendKey?
+How do you apply for LendKey student loan refinancing?

-Luckily, it doesn’t take long to set up an initial account with LendKey and start looking at quotes from community-based lenders and credit unions.
+Luckily, it doesn’t take long to set up an initial account with LendKey and start looking at quotes from community-based lenders.
 Do know that you may be asked to provide proof of certain statements, such as a pay-stub or scan of your driver’s license.
 However, that comes later once you have decided to go with a certain lender.

 To start off, you’ll need to provide the following information: